bruceb3/comguard/README.md

 ## Definition

-To see what constitutjes a valid commit check out the style guide below.
+To see what constitutes a valid commit check out the style guide below.

 http://docs.deis.io/en/latest/contributing/standards/#commit-style-guide